OPC Short-Term Missions and Disaster Response

 Learn more about David: "Meet Our First Short-Term Missions Coordinator: David Nakhla."

-Trish Duggan: Administrative Assistant, Diaconal Ministries, Short-Term Missions and Disaster Response
+Trish Duggan: Communications Coordinator, Diaconal Ministries, Short-Term Missions and Disaster Response

 In November 2019, the Committee on Diaconal Ministries hired Trish Duggan as a part-time Administrative Assistant.
 Trish worked in the communications field at Eastern University for eight years before marrying in 1995.
 Trish and her husband, Rich, have four children: Marisa (married in April 2019 to Tyler DeMuro), Rich, Jr., Faith and Christopher.
 During her time as a full-time stay-at-home mom, she volunteered as a substitute church secretary for Faith OPC in Elmer, NJ and New Hope, Bridgeton.
 Trish, her husband and two of their children attend New Hope OPC in Bridgeton, NJ.